gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 He raises his back.
 "I'll read."

 My next stop is at Ishad's.
 I have to force myself not to glance around as I fumble with the lock on his front gate.
-Across, down, down again, and in---no, no, it's across, down, across again, and in.
+Across, down, down again, and in—no, no, it's across, down, across again, and in.
 The worn brass cylinder comes apart in my hands.
 I drop the pieces in my pocket, leaving the gate slightly ajar behind me.